 (C) Place the licensee on probation for a period not to exceed twelve months; and

-(D) Impose a monetary penalty not to exceed one thousand dollars for each violation where revocation is not imposed.
+(D) Impose a monetary penalty not to exceed $1,000 for each violation where revocation is not imposed.

 (2) If the commissioner finds that a licensee has willfully violated any provision of this article or any rule promulgated or any order issued by the commissioner, the commissioner shall revoke the licensee's license.